No Klopp for Southampton! Liverpool manager given touchline ban for Man City conduct following successful FA appeal

 IN THREE PHOTOS:

 WHAT NEXT FOR KLOPP?
-The boss will not be back on the touchline for Liverpool until December.
-Saturday's is the team's final match before the World Cup break.
-Liverpool return to action on December 23 against Manchester City in the EFL Cup.
+The boss will not be back on the touchline for Liverpool until December, as Saturday's fixture is the team's final match before the World Cup break.
+Liverpool return to action on December 20 against Manchester City in the EFL Cup.